Dhadkan (2000 film): Music

 The music of the album has been composed by the duo Nadeem–Shravan in the span of three years.
 Dulhe Ka Sehra sung by Nusrat Fateh Ali Khan was composed in 1997, while other songs were recorded in 1997-1998, with the exception of Tum Dil Ki Dhadkan Mein, which was recorded in 2000 at London.

-The song Dil Ne Yeh Kaha Hai Dil Se was copied from Saudi Arabian singer Abdul Majeed Abdullah's song Ahabak Leh, which was sung in 1995; The song Aksar is Duniya Mein was copied from Lebanese song Atshana, which was sung by Najwa Karam in 1999.
-Both Dil Ne Yeh Kaha Hai Dil Se and Tum Dil Ki Dhadkan Mein became legendary love tracks, and Dulhe Ka Sehra achieved a status as one of the popular wedding songs to date.
-The other successful songs are Aksar Is Duniya Mein and Na Na Karte Pyaar.

 The album was listed in second position in the yearly music charts.
 According to the Indian trade website Box Office India, around 4.5 million units were sold making it the second highest-selling album of the year after Mohabbatein.
 The soundtrack was #73 on the list of 100 Greatest Bollywood Soundtracks of All Time, as compiled by Planet Bollywood.